 Native to the jungles and grassy marshes of Southeast Asia, Burmese pythons are among the largest snakes on Earth.
 They are capable of reaching 23 feet or more in length and weighing up to 200 pounds with a girth as big as a telephone pole!
 When young, they will spend much of their time in the trees.
 However, as they mature and get bigger, they are mainly ground-dwelling.
 They are also excellent swimmers and can stay submerged for up to 30 minutes before surfacing for air.

-They are considered an invasive species, which means that they are not constrained by natural factors (such as predators) to keep their numbers in check.
-The release of Burmese pythons in South Florida is especially troublesome because the subtropical climate, the vast undisturbed habits of the Everglades and the plentiful prey enable the species to thrive at the expense of native and sometimes endangered species.
+They are considered invasive species, which means that they are not constrained by natural factors (such as predators) to keep their numbers in check.
+The release of Burmese pythons in South Florida is especially troublesome because the subtropical climate, the vast undisturbed habits of the Everglades, and the plentiful prey enable the species to thrive at the expense of the native and sometimes endangered species.
 Pythons’ rapid and widespread invasion is facilitated by their diverse habitat use, broad dietary preferences, long lifespan (15-25 years), high reproductive output, and ability to move long distances.

 Red-Tailed Boas are solitary reptiles, and although excellent swimmers, they prefer to spend their time in hollow logs and abandoned mammal burrows or, being partially arboreal snakes, hanging on low branches.
 They generally only spend time together during mating, which can take place at any point throughout the year.
-Females give birth to live babies and can have up to 60 two-foot long babies at a time!
+Females give birth to live babies and can have up to 60 two-foot-long babies at a time!

 Overgrown and forgotten, this ancient Atlantean marketplace now provides a home to some of the most interesting reptiles on Earth!
 The abandoned storefronts come alive with snakes, lizards and dragons!
 Come and check out some of our newest reptile inhabitants: